algorandfoundation/algokit-cli/docs/architecture-decisions/2024-01-13_native_binaries.md

 - The solution should be designed with future scalability in mind, allowing for the addition of support for other variations of architectures or else as needed.
 - The solution should not significantly increase the complexity of the build process.
 - The solution should provide clear error messages and debugging information to assist in troubleshooting any issues that may arise.
+- You don't need to install Python on your system to use AlgoKit if you aren't creating a Python project.

 ## Options